-The parcel delivery and courier sector has grown to be an extraordinarily large and complex industry and this is mainly due to the explosion of online ecommerce.
-The profits to be made are massive, however, so is the responsibility to act in a manner that is sustainable and more energy efficient.
+The parcel delivery and courier sector have grown to be an extraordinarily large and complex industry, and this is mainly due to the explosion of online eCommerce.
+The profits to be made are massive; however, so is the responsibility to act in a manner that is sustainable and more energy-efficient.

 The sector has made great progress in this area but needs to continue to invest in the research and development of technology that will allow for enduring sustainability, efficiency and expedition.